xDKomar/HistoryCleaner/README.md

 Chromium history cleaner with intuitive UI.

-Clears history for any specified site when tab with any oage from this site is closed.
+Clears history for any specified site when tab with any page from this site is closed.

 Add sites like this (without http/https and www parts):

-example1.com
+example1.com\
 example2.com